chengongpp/go-optimization-guide/docs/01-common-patterns/fields-alignment.md

 # Struct Field Alignment

 When optimizing Go programs for performance, struct layout and memory alignment often go unnoticed—yet they have a measurable impact on memory usage and cache efficiency.
 Go automatically aligns struct fields based on platform-specific rules, inserting padding to satisfy alignment constraints.
-Understanding and controlling this alignment can reduce memory footprint, improve cache locality, and improve performance in tight loops or high-throughput data pipelines.
+Understanding and controlling memory alignment isn’t just a low-level detail—it can have a real impact on how your Go programs perform, especially in tight loops or high-throughput systems.
+Proper alignment can reduce the overall memory footprint, make better use of CPU caches, and eliminate subtle performance penalties that add up under load.

 ## Why Alignment Matters

-Modern CPUs are sensitive to memory layout.
-When data is misaligned or spans multiple cache lines, it incurs additional access cycles and can disrupt performance.
+Modern CPUs are tuned for predictable memory access.
+When struct fields are misaligned or split across cache lines, the processor often has to do extra work to fetch the data.
+That can mean additional memory cycles, more cache misses, and slower performance overall.
+These costs are easy to overlook in everyday code but show up quickly in code that’s sensitive to throughput or latency.
 In Go, struct fields are aligned according to their type requirements, and the compiler inserts padding bytes to meet these constraints.
 If fields are arranged without care, unnecessary padding may inflate struct size significantly, affecting memory use and bandwidth.

 Consider the following two structs: